Barzan Tilli-Choli: Gang boss

-Described by the journalist Jerry Langton as the most "notorious" member of the UN gang, Tilli-Choli became the leader of the United Nations after its first leader and founder Clayton Roueche was arrested in Texas on 19 May 2008.
+Described by the journalist Jerry Langton as the most "notorious" member of the UN gang, Tilli-Choli became the leader of the United Nations gang after its first leader and founder Clayton Roueche was arrested in Texas on 19 May 2008.
 Tilli-Choli was known for the "human safaris" as he would spend hours cruising the Lower Mainland in his automobile looking for the Bacon brothers and other members of the Red Scorpions gang.
 In January 2009, Tilli-Choli was with Billy Ly of the Fresh Off the Boat Killers gang of Calgary, waiting outside of the GM Place where a Lil Wayne concert was being held, hoping to kill the Bacon brothers who were attending the concert.
 Ly was overheard on videotape telling Tilli-Choli to "unload the whole thing" (i.e. fire the entire round of his AK-47) if he saw the Bacon brothers.
 The police arrested both Tilli-Choli and Ly before the attempt could be made.

 Nicola Cotrell, a British stripper living in Surrey who was Tilli-Choli's girlfriend, was involved in one of his murder attempts.
 During her trial in 2013, it emerged that Tilli-Choli was physically abusive towards her, frequently beating her.
-A policeman once found Tilli-Choli kicking a prostrate Cotrell who was wrapped in a fetal position.
+A policeman once found Tilli-Choli kicking Cotrell who was on the ground in a fetal position.
 Tilli-Choli was convicted of assault and ordered by the Crown not to contact Cotrell.
 Despite the order, Cotrell soon moved back in with Tilli-Choli.

 On 13 February 2009, Cotrell texted Tilli-Choli: "I’m in love with you, I’ll do what you asked earlier.
 I want to spend tonight with you so I can wake up with my love on Valentines".
 On the night of 15 February 2009, she texted him after seeing Tyler Willock of the Red Scorpions at the T-Barz strip club.
 At about 11: 30 pm on February 15, she texted him "that guy" (Willock) was at the T-Barz strip club.
 Tilli-Choli texted back: "OK, who is he with?"
 Cotrell replied: "Losers.
 Five guys and some girls".
 Tilli-Choli in turn texted: "Ok, I'll be there in 10 minutes".
 Willock together with his friend Fraser Sunderland and a woman who remains unidentified had just gotten into a Power Rover automobile in the T-Barz parking lot when a group in a SUV led by Tilli-Choli pulled up beside them and opened fire, causing Sunderland to speed away.
 The SUV followed the Power Rover and Tilli-Choli continued to shoot at them, causing Sunderland to take a bullet in his left shoulder.
 Sunderland was badly wounded while Willock survived unhurt.